Skeletonxf/star-ruler-2-mod-ce/README.md

 Ships can also loop their orders infinitely which makes scouting more automatable.
 A number of tweaks have also been made to the Quickbar and Planets Tab to expose more useful information to players.
 First players can now keep better track of all their Replicators.
 Nylli and Mono players can keep much better track of their population.
 Players can also now easily check which planets they can still make moon bases at and where their ore is.
 In singleplayer, if the last game you played was with a compatible version of the mod, you can restore the settings of the previous lobby with a single click.
+### New maps
+Battle it out with all 6 of your neighbours on a grid.
+### More traits
+Start with a ringworld! gamble on random tech unlocks! take Evangelical alongside your lifestyle!
 ### Notable tweaks to lifestyles
 #### Mechanoid
 The cost to build 1 billion population is flat, so it becomes more affordable as the game goes on and your empire expands instead of less.